suncoast-devs/handbook/lessons/cs-object-relational-mapping/next-level.md

 essentially a safety net in case we realize the migration had a bad impact on the system.

-If we look inside the body of teh `Up` method we will see code similar to the following.
+If we look inside the body of the `Up` method we will see code similar to the following.

 ```csharp